closetothe/crnwa-xcode-patch/README.md

 # Patch for XCode 10.x and react-native 0.55
 This is specifically meant for use with `create-react-native-web-app`.

+## The Problem
-The problem is caused by XCode changing their device list naming convention.
+The problem is caused by XCode changing their device list naming convention in version 10.x.

 **Before**: Something like `"iOS-12-2"`